nbeckerphoto/colortools/docs/colortools-tutorial.md

 ### Example 17
 It is also possible to generate all output graphic types with a single command.

+Some notes on the input arguments:
-Note that when `--dominant_colors-remapped` is provided, there is no need to also include `--dominant_colors`.
+- When `--dominant_colors-remapped` is provided, there is no need to also include `--dominant_colors`.

-Note also that when `--sort_saved` is provided, there is no need to provide a value for `--sort`; the default sorting method is by _hue_.
+- When `--sort_saved` is provided, there is no need to provide a value for `--sort`; the default sorting method is by _hue_.

 ```
 $ colortools input/tutorial --summary --dominant_colors_remapped --spectrum --collage --save_sorted